BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 ### Step 3: Obsidian and `Git` plugin

-Within Obsidian open the file as a new vault that contains the two folders.
+Within Obsidian, open the file as a new vault that contains the two folders.

 Add the community plugin `Git`.
 Since we have already created and linked the content to a repository the plugin will already know where to pull and push the content to.